 The OCTA Vanpool Program assists commuters working in Orange County.
 OCTA coordinates with commuters, employers, and private vanpool operators to organize and sustain vanpools, and provides a monthly subsidy for each vanpool to offset vehicle lease and maintenance costs.
-In addition to Caltrans-maintained park-andride lots, OCTA maintains parkand-ride lots throughout County and supports the Guaranteed Ride Home Program.
-OCTA provides trip planning tools on their website and on the phone through the 5-1-1 service.
-OCTA has also provided the necessary data to Google Transit® to integrate trip planning with other California Southern transit These efforts operators. are designed reduce singleto occupancy commuting.
+In addition to Caltrans-maintained park-andride lots, OCTA maintains parkand-ride lots throughout the County and supports Guaranteed Ride Home Program.
+OCTA provides trip planning tools online and by phone through the 511 service.
+OCTA has also provided the necessary data to Google Transit® to integrate trip planning with other Southern California transit operators.
+These efforts are designed to reduce single-occupancy commuting.